Skip to Content

 Safer Option To Consider: A heating appliance that can melt chocolates and other similar food may not be the safest thing you can use so installing it in the right place is necessary.
 And yes, one of the safest places you can put the microwave oven is the kitchen island.

-Microwave In Island Cons
+Microwave Within Island Cons

-Kitchen with wood flooring, pendant lights, cabinets, windows, and microwave in islandWith all of these benefits, there are also several drawbacks in choosing this placement for your microwave, including the following:
+With all of these benefits, there are also several drawbacks in choosing this placement for your microwave, including the following:

-With a built-in microwave in the kitchen island, you will be set back around an average of $2,650 (with the range of $290 to $5,000), depending on the type and quality of the microwave oven, as well as the installation and construction required in your kitchen cabinet to accommodate the appliance.
+With a built-in microwave in the kitchen island, you will be set back around an average of $2,650 (with the range of $290 to $5,000), depending on the type and quality of the product, as well as the installation and construction required in your kitchen cabinet to accommodate the appliance.

-Difficult to Clean: Cleaning the microwave in the kitchen island will require you to bend and crouch down just to access the area (The same challenge for the accessibility of tall people).
+Difficult to Clean: Cleaning the microwave in the kitchen island will require you to bend and crouch down to access the area (The same challenge for the accessibility of tall people).
 Scrubbing while crouched down can be painful for your back.

 More Complex Installation: Installation for a microwave in the island will require assistance since you have to get precise measurements of the appliance’s dimensions, as well as need to work on the electrical outlets and wiring.

 Dangerous for Children: Since the microwave oven is installed in the lower part of the kitchen island, it is also easily accessible by kids, which can be extremely dangerous.
-You kids can play with the microwave and put things inside and press buttons that can eventually start a fire.
+You kids can play with the unit and put things inside and press buttons that can eventually start a fire.

-Kitchen with tile floor, microwave in island, range, hood, and drawersIn considering a microwave in your kitchen island, its dimension is one of the most important aspects you should know about.
+Considering a microwave in your kitchen island, its dimension is one of the most important aspects you should know about.

-When it comes to sizes, here are the standard microwave sizes you might come across.
+Regarding sizes, here are the standard microwave sizes you might come across.

 Aspects/Dimensions Compact/Small Microwave Standard/Large Microwave